ivyhjk/Autobake/README.md

 # autobake

 Autobake can "auto-generate" all your models, controllers and views from a given database, previously established in your App/config/app.php file.

+- It's based on Bake console, but better.
+- Support table prefixes